Ford Super Duty: Second generation (2008–2010)

 The second-generation Super Duty was originally going to debut for the 2007 model year, but quality issues pushed it back to the 2008 model year.
 It receives an all-new 6.4 L Power Stroke diesel V8 with piezoelectric fuel injectors and sequential turbochargers to replace the 6.0L Power Stroke single-turbo diesel V8.
-The new engine produces 350 hp (260 kW) and 650 ft.lbf of torque.
+The new engine produces 350 hp and 650 ft.lbf of torque.
 The vehicle had its first official showing at the Texas State Fair in 2006.
 Ford started taking orders in January 2007.
 The first 2008 F-450 pickup sold to the public was delivered to Randy Whipple of Muskegon, Michigan, in February 2007.

 Located near the same dash area as the last generation (but slightly to the right and more directly below the radio), this generation of Super Duty models had the same Ford TowCommand trailer brake controller and four auxiliary upfitter switches as the last generation set-up.

 An optional concealed slide-out step and swing-up hand grab bar were added to the rear tailgate for easy access.

 Ford introduced its all-new optional "Rapid-Heat Supplemental Cab Heater", only available with the diesel engine and TorqShift automatic transmission.
 In the winter, it quickly raised the cab's temperature to a comfortable level until the engine was warm enough to handle the job.

 The interior of the Super Duty was completely redesigned, with a new instrument cluster (with an enhanced message center) with similar styling to that of the 11th generation F-150 (2004–2008), as well as a new steering wheel, center dash bezel, interior door panels, and seat trim.
 Sirius Satellite Radio, a 3.5 mm auxiliary audio input jack (for all models equipped with a CD player or CD changer), a new "premium" audio system with an external amplifier and subwoofer, and a GPS navigation system radio with a touchscreen display were all new features.
 In 2009, the Ford SYNC entertainment system became available on select trim levels, adding Bluetooth hands-free calling and wireless stereo audio streaming via A2DP and a USB port for the first time on the Super Duty.

 2010 is also the final model year for the 6.8-liter V10 in the F-250 and F-350, as well as dual-rear-wheel configurations in short bed.